-- 1. The Board will consider an appeal from an individual ("the Appellant") whose name appears on the Register and who is found by an Institution which is a Licensed Member or Professional Affiliate, of which such individual is a member or is in registration through that Institution ("the Institution"), to have breached its code of conduct, if that body imposes a sanction which would result in the individual's removal from the Register.
+- 1. The Board will consider an appeal from an individual ('the Appellant') whose name appears on the Register and who is found by a Licensee or Professional Affiliate, of which such individual is a member or is in registration hereinafter referred to as the 'Institution', to have breached its code of conduct, if that body imposes a sanction which would result in the individual's removal from the Register.
 An Appeal to the Board may be made only if the disciplinary procedures of the Institution have been exhausted. - 2.
-The Board delegates its power to appoint an Appeal Panel and manage the appeal process under this Regulation to its Privy Council and Governance Panel (PCGP). - 3.
+The Board delegates its power to appoint an Appeal Panel and manage the appeal process under this Regulation to its Privy Council and Governance Panel (PCGP).

 The timescales below may exceptionally be extended by the Engineering Council's CEO with the agreement of the PCGP if there are specific grounds for so doing.
 Leave to appeal is not automatically granted.
 The Appellant must identify specific grounds for appeal, with particulars sufficient to cast reasonable doubt on the presumption that the Institution's proceedings were conducted properly and fairly and that the outcome is fair to the Appellant.